-I look back now, and the things I've learned - I never thought in a million years I'd be able to get a sextant out, look at a star, take a sight of that star and tell you where our ship is in the world.
+I look back now at all the things I've learned

+- I never thought in a million years I'd be able to get a sextant out, look at a star, take a sight of that star and tell you where our ship is in the world.
 But I can do that now - I can put that knowledge into practice at sea.

-At times there was stuff I thought, 'Oh yeah, I'm never going to use that', but now I'm using it.
-It's just the joining together of so much information, which lets me think - I'm a qualified deck officer, I know what I'm doing.
-I don't know if that surprises me more or other people!
+At times there was stuff I thought, 'Oh yeah, I'm never going to use that...', but now I'm using it.
+It's just the joining together of so much information that let's me think - 'I'm a qualified deck officer, I know what I'm doing'.
+I don't know if that surprises me or other people more!